phppkg/php-gearman-manager/README.md

 a php gearman workers manager.

-referrer the project [brianlmoon/GearmanManager](https://github.com/brianlmoon/GearmanManager), Thank you very much for this project.
+Learning reference the project [brianlmoon/GearmanManager](https://github.com/brianlmoon/GearmanManager), Thank you very much for this project.

 add some feature: